mxagar/statistics_with_python_coursera/01_Visualization/Statistics_Python_1_Visuaization.md

 We apply the trained model to the non-probability sample and we compute the sampling weights of the units using the inverted value of the inferred `NPSAMPLE`:

-`Non-probability Sample Correction Weight = 1 / predict probability of NPSAMPLE`
+`Non-probability Sample Correction Weight = 1 / predicted probability of NPSAMPLE`

 Then, we apply those weights to the non-probability sample, and we have our "adjusted" dataset which resembles a probability sample.
 The effect is that units resembling the probability sample are magnified, equilibrating the sample.

-However, there is one issue: it is not possible to estimate the variance of the sampling distribution as we did with the probability sample.
+However, there is one issue: it is not possible to estimate the variance of the sampling distribution as we did with the probability sample using those pseudo weights.
 Therefore, it is not straightforaward to infer the `CI` of the populatiion.
 One possible solution is to simulate replications of measurements with subsets of the non-probability sample: we take subsets and repeat the above described approach; thus, a distribution of values is obtained.
 The variance (thus, standard deviation) of the sampling distribution is obtained from that distribution.

 This is an on-going area of research; there is not a lot written on it.